• Skip to main content

 Shrimp Tempura Roll (エビ天巻き寿し)

 Most types of sushi rolls on the menu at sushi restaurants outside of Japan aren't very traditional, but Shrimp Tempura Sushi or Ebiten Makizushi is a type of cooked sushi that's made in homes around Japan.
-I've taken the highlights of both the Japanese and Western versions in my tempura roll recipe and created a hybrid that's the best of both worlds.
+I've combined the highlights of both the Japanese and Western versions in my shrimp tempura sushi roll recipe and created a hybrid that's the best of both worlds.

-With crunchy shrimp tempura, creamy slices of avocado, and crisp lettuce rolled with sushi rice and nori, this tempura roll has a mouthwatering combination of textures and flavors that makes these as fun to eat as they are delicious.
+With crunchy shrimp tempura, creamy avocado wedges, and crisp lettuce rolled with sushi rice and nori, this tempura shrimp roll has a mouthwatering combination of textures and flavors that makes these as fun to eat as they are delicious.

 • Shrimp Tempura Roll (エビ天巻き寿し)